3cqs-coder/SymBot/docs/README.md

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 You must have a 3CQS API key for these to work.
 You can get one by signing up for free at https://www.3CQS.com.
 Webhooks must also be enabled for these signals to work.

+	- `circuit_breaker` contains settings for the automatic circuit breaker that temporarily pauses deal processing during sudden market drops.
+See [Circuit Breaker](#circuit-breaker) for full details.
+		- `enabled` set to true to enable the circuit breaker or false to disable it.
+		- `deal_ratio_threshold` the fraction of active deals that must trigger safety orders within the window to activate (e.g. `0.5` = 50% of active deals).
+Minimum 2 deals must trigger regardless of ratio.
+		- `deal_ratio_window_secs` rolling time window in seconds for counting simultaneous safety order triggers.
+Default is `30`.
+		- `price_drop_percent` percentage price drop within the window for a single pair that triggers the circuit breaker.
+Default is `5.0`.
+		- `price_drop_window_secs` rolling time window in seconds for measuring price drops per pair.
+Default is `60`.
+		- `price_drop_enabled` whether the price drop trigger is active.
+Set to `false` to use only the deal ratio trigger.
+Default is `true`.
+		- `pause_duration_secs` how long in seconds to block new buys when the circuit breaker activates.
+Sells, cancels, and panic sells are always allowed through.
+Default is `60`.
+		- `repeat_alert_window_secs` if the circuit breaker activates more than once within this window, an elevated Telegram alert is sent warning that market conditions may be deteriorating.
+Default is `3600` (1 hour).
+		- `price_zero_alert_count` number of consecutive Invalid Price: 0 events for the same deal before a Telegram alert is sent.
+Default is `4`.

 	- `ai` contains settings for the AI provider used with SymBot.
 See the [Artificial Intelligence (AI)](#artificial-intelligence-ai) section for full details and configuration options.
+		- `max_history` is the maximum number of messages retained per conversation session.
+Defaults to 25.
+Messages older than 2 hours are automatically purged from memory.

 - **bot.json**